-6. Gross misconduct
+5. Gross misconduct

 a.
 Gross misconduct is misconduct that is so serious that it is likely to lead to dismissal without notice.
-The following non-exhaustive list contains some examples of gross misconduct:
+The following list contains some examples of gross misconduct.
+The list is not exhaustive.

 - i.
-Bullying, discrimination and harassment. - ii.
+Bullying, discrimination and harassment.

+- ii.
 Incapacity at work because of alcohol or drugs.

 - iii.
 Violent behaviour.

 - iv.
 Fraud or theft.

 - v.
 Gross negligence.

 - vi.
 Gross insubordination.